mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/user-password-credential.md

 ### bool Equals([IDataGateCredential other](/reference/datagate/datagate-providers/i-datagate-credential.html))

 Determines whether the current instance of  is equal to the specified instance.

+#### Remarks
+This method is used to compare the current instance with another instance of the UserPasswordCredential class.
+The comparison is based on the user, password type, and password of the instances.

 ```cs
 bool Equals(IDataGateCredential other)